 Did the Museum still have this particular specimen?
 Comparing our present collection with the photographs, I was able to determine that one of the five birds we have is an exact match for the Winnipegosis specimen that had been on display in the 1930s.
 This is especially important because detailed information on this bird was published by G.E.
 Atkinson in 1904, a taxidermist and naturalist from Portage la Prairie.
 He prepared this specimen and noted its date of collection as April 10th of 1898 – the last specimen ever collected in Canada!

 So the specimen has come full circle in its history with The Manitoba Museum.
-It was first on display in the mid-1930s in the Civic Auditorium, was in our collections storage for 40 or more years, and is now on exhibit again 80 years later at Rupert and Main.
+It was first on display in the mid-1930s in the Civic Auditorium, was in our collections storage for decades, and is now on exhibit again 90 years later at Rupert and Main.
 It remains, after all that time, still able to perform the unfortunate, but important function as a flag-bearer representing all extinct species and as a warning of where careless attitudes to our environment can lead us.

 Aldo Leopold, the famous Wisconsin environmentalist, said in memory of the passenger pigeon in 1947: